Affari tuoi: Top prize winners

-On March 16, 2013, Cristiana Fraccon from Carugate accepted the offer of €500,000, which is the biggest offer in the show's history, with €50 and the doubled top prize of €1,000,000 remaining.
+On 16 March 2013, Cristiana Fraccon from Carugate accepted the offer of €500,000, which is the biggest offer in the show's history, with €50 and the doubled top prize of €1,000,000 remaining.
 She had the latter in her box.

 Controversy

-In the Fall of 2006, Codacons, an Italian consumers organisation, pointed out how high prize boxes ("pacchi") seemed to survive up to the end of the game in much more cases than would be statistically expected.
+In autumn 2006 Codacons, an Italian consumer organisation, pointed out how high-priced boxes ("pacchi") seemed to survive up to the end of the game in many more cases than would be statistically expected.

+Box values

-Box values (as of September 2016 to March 2017)
+Box values (current)

 Note: Some small values will be replaced with joke prizes.

-Possible values of Pacco X (as of September 2013 to June 2015)
+Box values (original)

+Note: Some small values will be replaced with joke prizes.

+Pacco X and Pacco Y

 Pacco X (and also Pacco Y from September 2008 to June 2013) are unknown content boxes (the mystery packages).
-At a certain point of the game, the contestant is asked to take one of the ten envelopes (two of twenty until June 2013) contained into a poll and containing a prize from €0.02 to €200,000.
-Since September 2015 there is no Pacco X content boxes.
+At a certain point in the game, the contestant is asked to select one of the ten envelopes (two of twenty until June 2013) contained in a poll and containing a prize from €0.02 to €200,000.
+Pacco X was discontinued in 2015.

-The whole box value line

-If we combine both of the box value lines and remove "Brivido", we get this: